ASNeG/ASNeG.github.io/projects/opcuastack.md

 project: opcuastack
 description:  >-
-  ASNeG OPC UA Stack is an open source framework for development and distribution of OPC UA client\server applications.
+  ASNeG OPC UA Stack is an open source framework for development and distribution of OPC UA client\server applications in C++.
 layout: project_page
 about: |